cc-hpc-itwm/tarantella/docs/source/tutorials.rst

     model = tnt.Model(model)

-Next, the training procedure can simply be written down as it would be for a standard, TensorFlow-only model, as no changes are further required to train the model in a distributed manner.
+Next, the training procedure can simply be written down as it would be for a standard, TensorFlow-only model.
+No further changes are required to train the model in a distributed manner.

 In particular, the ImageNet dataset is loaded and preprocessed as follows: